andreasdominik/Susi/docs/src/pages/configuration.md

 * the executable ('binary')
 * the trained neural network ('model')
 * the language model ('language_model')
-* the prefix tree toi query the language model ('trie')
+* the prefix tree to query the language model ('trie')

 #### [snips]